Leon-Osterode/TicTacToe/README.md

 This is a working TicTacToe game in JavaScript.
 It was created as small school Project by my self to get in Java Script and learn it!
+The game may contain errors and was developed without any experience before the start of development and could therefore get a revision.

 It has 3 different "game modes":